 Since you will be breaking rocks, you will likely experience sharp corners and fragments that can cause cuts or scrapes.
 Wearing very thick, durable gloves will save your hands from being too damaged and maybe even save you from having to pull out your first aid kit.

 - Sun Hat and Sunscreen

 While sunscreen is very beneficial, your ears, scalp, and face are very sensitive areas.
-This hat can also help shield your eyes from the harmful UV rays as well.
+This hat can also help shield your eyes from harmful UV rays as well.
 Any hat that has a wide brim can be considered a sun hat.

-Sun damage can cause blindness, even limited exposure to the sun can cause eye sensitivity.
+Sun damage can cause blindness, and even limited exposure to the sun can cause eye sensitivity.
 Wearing sunglasses (polarized is recommended) can stop your eyes from being damaged and stop you from having vision problems later in life.